english1234/vstcm/README.md

 Currently, the board can work in either of two ways:
 - on its own, running a 6502 emulator, and with the original game ROM files stored on the SD card of the Teensy.
 So far, Battlezone and Asteroids work with this, but it shouldn't be too much trouble to get others working.
 The code is a rough port of vecsim (https://github.com/morbos/bzone), and currently does not handle sound on the Teensy (please feel free to contribute the necessary mods to the code...).
 See instructions below for how to get this to work.
 - connected to a Raspberry Pi running MAME.
-The programme code for this option is a development of that which was provided with the original version of the v.st, with modifications made by "Swapfile" (Github user) to interface with AdvanceMAME, and then further modifications made by myself in order to add the new functionality specific to the vstcm.
-Ideally it should be rewritten or optimised by someone more familiar with the inner workings of the Teensy 4.1, and it is hoped that the publication on github will encourage contributions to develop this as a relatively cheap and easy solution for the vector arcade / vector graphics community.
+The programme code for this option is a development of that which was provided with the original version of the v.st, with modifications made by "Swapfile" (Github user) to interface with AdvanceMAME, and then further modifications made by myself in order to add the new functionality specific to the vstcm, followed by extensive optimisation by fcawth (cf his fork of this project).
+There is scope for further improvement (see the wiki for this project in the link above), and it is hoped that the publication on github will encourage contributions to develop this as a relatively cheap and easy solution for the vector arcade / vector graphics community.

 ## History of development

-For those interested in seeing how things got to this point, the development of the PCB is being documented with plenty of pictures (in French, but use Google Translate if required) here : https://www.gamoover.net/Forums/index.php?topic=43469.0 (from page 5) and also shows previous work on building vector arcade HV boards, an Amplifone deflection reproduction, an Asteroids game PCB reproduction, a bit of yoke rewinding, etc.
+For those interested in seeing how things got to this point, the inital development of the PCB was documented with plenty of pictures (in French, but use Google Translate if required) here : https://www.gamoover.net/Forums/index.php?topic=43469.0 (from page 5) and also shows previous work on building vector arcade HV boards, an Amplifone deflection reproduction, an Asteroids game PCB reproduction, a bit of yoke rewinding, etc.

-If you want to get in touch to ask questions, or contribute, I can be contacted at: robin@robinchampion.com or on Github (user english1234), Gamoover (english2), UKVAC (english2), KLOV (english2), as well as hanging around on the various vector graphics/Vectrex forums on Facebook.
+If you want to get in touch to ask questions, or contribute, I can be contacted at: robin@robinchampion.com or on Github (user english1234), Gamoover (english2), UKVAC (english2), KLOV (english2), as well as via the various vector graphics/Vectrex forums on Facebook.

 A dedicated vstcm web page can be found here: https://robinchampion.com/vst_colour_mod.htm